analyst-souvik/portfolio/README.md

 **AI Variant**
 *Data Analyst Intern*
 *Oct 2023 – April 2024*
-- Collaborated closely with team members to uncover insights, ensuring proper ETL processes were followed to create impactful reports and dashboards using Excel, Power BI, and Tableau.
+- Collaborated with the team to ensure proper ETL processes using Power Query, creating impactful reports and dashboards with Excel, Power BI, and Tableau.
-- Enhanced proficiency in data presentation skills, data integration and modeling, data normalization, addressing data redundancy issues, and problem-solving through immersive projects and mentorship.
+- Proficient in utilizing Pivot Tables and executing SQL queries to derive meaningful insights.
+Acquired expertise in Microsoft Fabric, data gateways, and data governance, ensuring adherence to best practices in data management.
-- Gained experience in Microsoft Fabric, data gateways, data governance, ensuring compliance with best practices in data handling, and using Pivot Tables and running SQL queries to extract valuable insights.
+- Enhanced proficiency in data presentation, integration, modeling, normalization, redundancy resolution, and problem-solving through immersive projects and mentorship.
-- Utilized visualizations and forecasting to anticipate trends and provided recommendations to the organization based on issues identified from KPIs driving informed decision-making.
+- Used visualizations and forecasting to anticipate trends, identify issues from KPIs, and provide recommendations for informed decision-making.

 ## Projects: